carpentries-incubator/docker-introduction/_episodes/09-practical-examples.md

 > ~~~
 > {: .language-bash}
 >
-> Here we used the `-v $(pwd):/mnt` to mount our working directory to the Docker conatiner. `-w /mnt` is used to specify the working directory within the Docker container.
+> Here we used the `-v $(pwd):/mnt` to mount our working directory to the Docker container. `-w /mnt` is used to specify the working directory within the Docker container.
 Now if we check our current working directory:
 > ~~~
 > $ ls .
 > ~~~